MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P06-Making-Models/content.md

 Congrats you have modeled the domain for two objects that we have been working with thus far!

+In the next page of the tutorial we are going to using our users
 #### Should they refactor previous code to  be able to pass the object as oppose to the value for the attribute (username and room name)?